christian-carnate/christian-carnate.github.io/_posts/2023-12-31-CompTIA-Exam-FAQs.md

 An exam voucher is essentially a code you redeem to schedule your exam.
 You need one to negate the cost that Pearson tries to charge you while scheduling an exam.

 If you are a college student based in the United States, its territories, and Canada, then you can purchase a voucher from the [CompTIA Academic Store](https://academic-store.comptia.org/).
 If you are a college student based in the United Kingdom, then you can purchase a voucher from the [CompTIA UK Academic Store](https://uk-academic-store.comptia.org/).
+Either way, you will have to create an account to purchase a voucher.

 If you are not a college student based in the US, its territories, Canada, or the UK, then you can purchase a voucher from [Dion Training Solutions](https://www.diontraining.com/vouchers) for a discount.
+You do not have to create an account unless you want to purchase Jason Dion's training course and lab materials.

+If you are purchasing a voucher from the CompTIA Academic Store, **keep in mind that your CompTIA Academic Store account is different from your CompTIA certification account**, which is used to schedule your exam and check your certification status(es) via the [CompTIA Certification Portal](https://login.comptia.org).

 ## How do I schedule my exam?